redbubble/go-passe/README.md

 Utility for neatly summarising Go JSON test output.

+## DEPRECATED

+This project is deprecated.
+Please consider using something like [gotestsum](https://github.com/gotestyourself/gotestsum) instead, which, by avoiding the pipe approach, can better handle cases like compilation errors, etc.

 ## Introduction

 This allows the output from a `go test -json` command (the `-json` flag is